Vonage/vivid-3/libs/components/src/lib/button/README.md

 Use `icon` to set an icon to the button.
 View the list of available icons at the [vivid icons gallery](../../icons/icons-gallery).

 Note: An icon on its own doesn't make a discernible text.
-An `aria-label`, `aria-labelledby` or `title` must be provided to ensure that the user can understand the button's purpose.
+An `aria-label` or `title` must be provided to ensure that the user can understand the button's purpose.

 - Type: `string`
 - Default: `undefined`